 In 2022, FAI was awarded “20 years of Aviation Excellence in the Middle East” by MEA Business at the Aviation Innovation Awards.

-FAI is official supplier of the McLaren Formula 1 Team.
+FAI is official partner of the McLaren Formula 1 Team.